 Today, Caraccioli Cellars has 124 acres planted with Chardonnay, Pinot Noir, Syrah and Gamay that thrive in the ideal conditions of Monterey County.
 Though they’ve always been committed to sourcing grapes from the Santa Lucia Highlands, in 2015 the Caracciolis transitioned entirely to estate-grown, small-lot wines from their Escolle Vineyard.

 A New Generation

-Scott Cariccioli grew up in Gonzales and Salinas, then attended college in the Bay Area.
+Scott Caraccioli grew up in Gonzales and Salinas, then attended college in the Bay Area.
 After an early career in sales and marketing, he decided to return home and work for the family business.
-Training under winemaker Michel Salgues, whom Cariccioli credits with being an extremely patient teacher who tailored his instruction to the particular strengths of his student, Cariccioli says he didn’t anticipate loving winemaking so much.
-In reference to Salgues who passed away in 2017, Cariccioli says, “He made learning easy from day to day.
+Training under winemaker Michel Salgues, whom Caraccioli credits with being an extremely patient teacher who tailored his instruction to the particular strengths of his student, Caraccioli says he didn’t anticipate loving winemaking so much.
+In reference to Salgues who passed away in 2017, Caraccioli says, “He made learning easy from day to day.
 He understood how I learned and taught me accordingly.”